 Most crypto tax software, such as CoinLedger and Koinly imports your crypto transactions from different exchanges and puts them in one place.
 This makes it easier to analyze everything.
-They calculate your taxes and then compile them into a report that you can easily download and use to report your crypto taxes.
-Plus, crypto tax software integrates with many crypto exchanges, enabling you to easily import all your transactions.
+They figure out your taxes and then put them all together in a report that you can easily download and use to file your crypto taxes.
+Plus, a lot of crypto exchanges work with crypto tax software, so you can easily import all your transactions.

-Most crypto investors only report their crypto lending taxes but forget to include their crypto loan proceeds.
+On their tax returns, most cryptocurrency investors report only their crypto lending income, leaving out the money they made from crypto loans.
 If that’s you, we hope this article has helped you understand how crypto loan taxes work and how to report them easily.

 Earn bitcoin every hour